J. Edward Roush Lake, Indiana, USA

 Also known as: Huntington Lake

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at J. Edward Roush Lake.
+Welcome to the ultimate guide to J. Edward Roush Lake!
+Article topics include:

 J. Edward Roush Lake is one of three Upper Wabash Valley lakes and is situated in Huntington and Wells counties.
 The northeastern Indiana shoreline is surrounded by mixed woodlands and several recreational areas providing natural habitat for numerous animals while providing a myriad of activities for lake visitors.
 Swimming, camping, boating, fishing, hunting and nature viewing are just a few things that can be done around the lake.